influxdata/influxdb-client-java/flux-client/README.md

 #### Raw query response

-It is possible to parse line by line result using `queryRaw` method.
+It is possible to parse a result line by line using the `queryRaw` method.

 ```java
     void queryRaw(@Nonnull final String query,